 Watch this video to hear Parker Palmer discuss how facilitators offer the gift of safe space and transformation.

 North American Facilitator Preparation Program

 - Prior experience with Courage & Renewal retreats: We have found that the more personal experience of this approach that a potential facilitator has, the better.
-Those interested in becoming facilitators will ideally have attended two or more Courage & Renewal retreats.
+Those interested in becoming facilitators will ideally have attended two or more Courage & Renewal retreats, one of which should have included a Clearness Commitee.
 Go to the retreat calendar.

 - Attendance at a Gateway Retreat for Prospective Courage & Renewal Facilitators: The next Gateway Retreat will be held November 13-16, 2014.
 There is an application process for this retreat.
 For more information on this retreat go to this page and/or download the flyer, then register here for the Gateway retreat by July 18: www.cvent.com/d/84qwrw/4W.
 Your confirmation email will contain additional information for submitting a complete application.
 You’ll be prompted to complete a personal statement in response to a few questions and to submit a brief vitae/resume.

 Apply for the 2015-2016 Facilitator Preparation Program.
 Download and read the flyer for the 2015-16 Facilitator Preparation Program.
 Then go to this link to register, which is your first step in the application process: http://www.cvent.com/d/p4q4t0/